 • I agree to be governed by the congregation’s bylaws as they pertain to church life.

-• If offended, I would not abandon this commitment but would speak the truth in love (Eph.
-4:25) and work through conflict with gentleness, grace, and forgiveness (Eph.
-4:1-3).
+• If offended, I will not abandon this commitment but will speak the truth in love (Ephesians 4:25) and work through conflict with gentleness, grace, and forgiveness (Ephesians 4:1-3).

-• I will be thankful (Col. 3:15) and live humbly and honorably in all my relationships with both Christians (Eph.
-4:1-6) and non-Christians so as to be a faithful ambassador of Christ’s kingdom (2 Cor.
-5:20).
+• I will be thankful (Colossians 3:15) and live humbly and honorably in all my relationships with both Christians (Ephesians 4:1-6) and non-Christians so as to be a faithful ambassador of Christ’s kingdom (2 Corinthians 5:20).

-• I will be accountable to keep these commitments and welcome correction in my life and doctrine if need be.
+• I will be accountable to keep these commitments and welcome correction in my life and doctrine if needed.

-• If the Lord seems to be transitioning me to a different church, I will not simply leave, but consider this transition with the community and redefine this commitment with Bethel.
-We will transfer membership to other congregations when requested to do so.
+• If the Lord seems to be transitioning me to a different church, I will not simply leave but consider this transition with the community and redefine this commitment with Bethel.
+Bethel will transfer membership to other congregations of like faith and practice as determined by the BOE when requested to do so.